Lapo9/AutocorrelationCUDA/readme.md

 ## Conclusion
 At the end of the development the goal was reached.
 Our final test is structured like this:
-* The input is previously randomly generated and saved in a vector.
+* The input is randomly generated and saved in a vector (notice that the actual values that compose our input do not impact the performance of the algorithm, so it is acceptable to use random values to measure performance).
 * The input is made up of 100 values for each sensor for each execution of the kernel.
 * The kernel is called 1000 times.
 * There are 10 bin groups for each sensor.
 * A low overhead timer object measures the duration of each kernel execution.
 * Code was compiled with [this makefile][11].

 The results were even better than the target.
 The average execution time of the kernel was 150 microseconds.
-This means that in 1 second we are able to compute the autocorrelation for more than 666000 instants for each sensor (`100 * (1 / 150us)`), which is more than the 625000 that was the goal, as discussed before.
+This means that in 1 second we are able to compute the autocorrelation for more than 666000 instants for each sensor (`100 * (1 / 150us)`), which is more than the 625000 that was our original goal, as discussed before.

 ### Improvements
 We think it is still possible both to go faster and improve the code.

 To increase the performance it is possible to study more deeply the access pattern both to the global and to the local memory.
 Especially the store instructions to global memory can probably be coalesced better.
 Another improvement would be to put the input data into the constant memory, even though it wouldn't reduce the execution time as dramatically as the previous optimization.

-Concerning the C++ code, it is possible to work on the flexibility.
+Concerning the C++ code, it is possible to work on its flexibility.
 Right now the parameters of the algorithm, such as the number of sensors or the number of bin groups, are hard coded into the Definitions.h file.
 This is because it is fundamental that these values are known at compilation time, indeed they are all coded as `constexpr`.
-It is probably possible to use template metaprogramming to increase the flexibility of the code.
+It is probably possible to use template metaprogramming to increase flexibility and generality of code.

 ### Final personal thoughts
 By a personal point of view, I can say I'm really satisfied with this project.

 At the beginning I was looking to a project to improve my C++ knowledge, and I wasn't so sure this project would have helped me.
 But as time went I started appreciating what I was doing more and more, both because I was indeed improving my C++ experience, and because I was learning a completely new programming paradigm, which will be for sure more common in the future, given the tendency to use more and more parallel programming techniques.
-I also enjoyed learning about CUDA architecture, and programming towards it, something I've never done before, since I've always programmed non performance critical code.
+I also enjoyed learning about CUDA architecture, and programming towards it, something I've never done before, since I've always programmed non performance-critical code.
 It taught me a lot about memory and branch management, and I was very surprised to know that you can write elegant code even in performance critical sections, and not hacks.

 Last I learned how to work with another person and not alone, and this is probably the most valuable teaching I got.
-For this reason I'd like to say thank you to Gianpaolo Cugola, who has always been really helpful and treated me as a coworker more than as his student.
+For this reason I'd like to say thank you to prof. Gianpaolo Cugola, who has always been really helpful and treated me as a coworker more than as his student.

 [1]: https://autocorrelationcuda.neocities.org/non_doxygen/PhD_Gong_Sixia.pdf